-- 930-Babysitter's kit including games, toys, and safety materials needed when caring for baby, toddler or preschooler.
+- 930--Babysitter's kit including games, toys, and safety materials needed when caring for baby, toddler or preschooler.
 At least 6 items required.
-Include explanation of planned use of items. - 931-Homemade stuffed animal or doll. - 932-Homemade book for baby.
-Book should be well protected and safe for use by a baby. - 933--Homemade book for toddler or preschooler.

-- 934--Toy or puzzle made for a child.
+Include explanation of planned use of items. - 931--Homemade stuffed animal or doll. - 932--Homemade book for baby.
+Book should be well protected and safe for use by a baby. - 933--Homemade book for toddler or preschooler. - 934--Toy or puzzle made for a child.
 Explain what the child will learn when using the item.
-Specify if the item was made for baby, toddler or preschooler. - 935-Game or activities created by a member to use with toddlers or preschoolers.
+Specify if the item was made for baby, toddler or preschooler. - 935--Game or activities created by a member to use with toddlers or preschoolers.
 Include rules or explanation of activity. - 936--Mobile made for a baby's room.
-Mobile should balance, be adequate to hand, and be colorful. - 937--Creative items (at least 3 made by a preschooler under member guidance.
+Mobile should balance, be adequate to hang, and be colorful. - 937--Creative items (at least 3 made by a preschooler under member guidance.
 State age of child and explain what your role was). - 938--Puppet made for baby, preschooler, or toddler (no paper bag puppets). - 939--Homemade musical instruments (for toddler or preschooler)).
 One entry consists 3 different instruments. - 940--Picture story A series of mounted photographs, pictures, or drawings with captions used to tell a story on a poster board or in an album.
 (A minimum of 10).
-Ex.: helping babies learn; stages of a growing child, (physical, social, emotional, intellectual), sensory development, ways children learn, a day in the life of a child, a nursery school visit, etc. - 941---Creative Story Telling-a recording of exhibitor reading a child's book, a sound effects cassette tape/CD produced to accompany a child's book or a videotape produced to relate a children's story.
-Must notify 4-H Office by August 1st if you'll be entering this class. - 2100-Child Development Poster (see class 2100 on page 64)
+Ex.: helping babies learn; stages of a growing child, (physical, social, emotional, intellectual), sensory development, ways children learn, a day in the life of a child, a nursery school visit, etc. - 941--Creative Story Telling-a recording of exhibitor reading a child's book, a sound effects recording produced to accompany a child's book or a video produced to relate a children's story. - 2100--Child Development Poster (see class 2100 on page 64)